arianrhodsandlot/Family-Jukebox/readme.md

  Each value of this array represents a note of the sheet music.
 The browser will generate an [A](https://en.wikipedia.org/wiki/A440_%28pitch_standard%29) when here is an `0` in the array, and an A♭ for `-1`, a G for `-2`, a [rest](https://en.wikipedia.org/wiki/Rest_%28music%29) for `null`, etc.

  The easiest way to get started is make a copy of the [`./tracks/boilerplate`](https://github.com/arianrhodsandlot/Family-Jukebox/tree/master/tracks/boilerplate/) folder.
-Give the folder an awesome name like "melody" and enter it.
+Give the folder a awesome name like "melody" and enter it.
 The only things need to do is modifing files in `channels` folder and the `manifest.js`.
-Serve the project folder with a HTTP server from the parent folder of this project, such as Python's `python -m http.server`, then open your `/Family-Juckbox/tracks/melody/` with your browser.
+Serve the project folder with an HTTP server such as [http-server](https://github.com/indexzero/http-server), then open your `http://localhost[:PORT]/tracks/melody/` with your browser.

 + For technical details, take a look at the [`./assets/js/track.js`](https://github.com/arianrhodsandlot/Family-Jukebox/tree/master/assets/js/track.js).